 Manage client inquiries by gathering information and responding to questions.
 Work to research and resolve problems in a timely manner.
 Assist members in understanding and maximizing the benefits and use of their program.

-Addictions Counselors help patients who have problems with addiction; in its classical definition, Addictions Counselors work with people who have problems with alcohol or drugs.
-Many now accept an expanded definition of addiction, and Addictions Counselors often treat people with gambling problems and eating disorders, as well as alcohol and legal and illegal drugs.
-Addictions Counselors assist patients through one-to-one, group, and family therapy and when needed, make referrals to psychiatrists, psychologist, and doctors.
+Addictions counselors help patients who have problems with addiction.
+In its classical definition, addictions counselors work with people who have problems with alcohol or drugs.
+Many now accept an expanded definition of addiction, and addictions counselors often treat people with gambling problems and eating disorders as well as alcohol, and legal and illegal drugs.
+Addictions counselors assist patients through one-on-one, group and family therapy and, when needed, make referrals to psychiatrists, psychologists and doctors.

-Evaluate, counsel, and advise individuals and groups with special behavioral needs.
-Psychologist are also trained to conduct research and teach.
+Evaluate, counsel and advise individuals and groups with special behavioral needs.
+Psychologists are also trained to conduct research and teach.

-Provide individual, marital, and family counseling services to adults and children, to assist clients in identifying and working through personal and interactive problems.
+Provide individual, marital and family counseling services to adults and children in order to assist clients in identifying and working through personal and interactive problems.

 Provide support to ensure that both the psychiatric and physical care needs of patients are met.
-Promote and maintain a healthy, safe, and therapeutic treatment setting that allows the recovery process to occur within the individual.
-This may involve evaluating or intervening and providing therapeutic one to one interaction with patients.
+Promote and maintain a healthy, safe and therapeutic treatment setting that allows the recovery process to occur within the individual.
+This may involve evaluating or intervening and providing therapeutic one-on-one interaction with patients.